 After the fight, Ansem returns and we just keep going where we left off.
 This fight with Ansem is rougher than the first.
 For starters, it’s just Sora.
 That’s why Ansem had so much trouble against Donald and Goofy: he’s only programmed to fight one enemy at a time!
 Cute trivia, but the first fight should have really been tweaked.
 Next, Ansem has a much larger spread of attacks, and painfully, Freeze is still there.
 The Guardian can also launch attacks from the ground like Cerberus, which would have humiliated Donald and Goofy.
 Ansem’s invincible during this desperation attack, so it’s not out of the question to just glide around aimlessly until the threat passes, but I find Glide doesn’t last quite long enough.
 It’s preferable to dodge on foot as long as possible, as Sora can too easily get caught coming out of Glide into a landing.

 Okay, story.
 You beat Ansem, but everything goes black, and the next thing we know, we’re in “the endless abyss!” according to our host.
 “Within it lies the heart of all worlds.
 Kingdom Hearts!”
 Well thanks for that, asshole.
 Thanks to you, everyone and their dog thinks the Kingdom Hearts in KH1 is a pre-existing “Heart of all Worlds” while close reading and later games will confirm that this “Kingdom Hearts” was an artificial one made by you pressing together the destroyed worlds.
 This misconception still hasn’t been cleared up among the fandom.
 Now, it’s not a very damaging misconception.
-We’re not misunderstanding something that breaks the plot or anything, but after seven games, it’s pretty common to see someone come out of the woodwork going “wait, hold on,” after they realize something is wrong, and they can’t put their finger on what.
+We’re not misunderstanding something that breaks the plot or anything, but after seven games, it’s pretty common to see a fan come out of the woodwork going, “wait, hold on,” after they realize something is wrong, and they can’t put their finger on what.

 Ansem then reveals himself, and wow, this is a doozy: he and the Guardian have become bare-chested and giant, and merged below the waist to a giant space battleship made of muscle.
 It has a tooth-filled maw at the fore, and since this whole amalgam comes out below the waist, I’ve just got to call it a giant penis.
 Don’t look at me like that.
 It’s a dick with a mouth.
 Congratulations, Square.
 Your ability to turn your final boss into a giant flesh abomination continues to astonish even after all these years since Final Fantasy IV.
-This is “The World of Chaos,” and I am agog.
+This is “The World of Chaos” (according to external sources), and I am agog.

 The trio suddenly start falling, like Looney Tunes cartoons that just noticed they weren’t on solid ground, and disappear into the abyss, but Sora recovers when he feels Riku’s voice in his head, taunting him playfully.
 Sora recovers, and flies up to battle.